-5 Discussion and conclusions
+5 Discussion and Conclusions

-The contributions of this article can be summarized as follows: A new perspective on dynamical systems driven by time dependent replicator dynamics has been proposed.
+The contributions of this article can be summarized as follows: a new perspective on dynamical systems driven by time dependent replicator dynamics has been proposed, allowing to extracting the information encoded in the spacing between the particles.
 An illustrative example of a two-agent two-action game has been discussed, and the method has been shown to naturally reveal time dependent properties of the system.
 This facilitates designing parameters with a systematic approach rather than setting them ad hoc.
 While a rather simple example game was studied for the sake of clarity, the approach is general in the number of actions and can be applied to arbitrary initial distributions.
 In addition, it naturally generalizes to any number of agents when the reward matrix is considered to be a reward function on two strategy variables.